CSA-RH/rosa-hcp-fast-deploy/README.md

    - Account and Operator roles and policies
    - OIDC identity provider configuration

-The entire process to create/delete a ROSA **HCP** cluster and all its resources will take approximately 15 minutes. <br />
+This is not intended to replace the [Red Hat official documentation](https://docs.openshift.com/rosa/rosa_hcp/rosa-hcp-sts-creating-a-cluster-quickly.html), but rather to practice creating your own test environments in such a short time: the entire process to create/delete a ROSA **HCP** cluster and all its resources will take approximately 15 minutes. <br />

 #### Script prerequisites
 - An AWS account with enough quota value to meet the minimum requirements for ROSA (100)